-- 1. Improved bioavailability of orally administered water insoluble or poorly soluble drugs. - 2.
+- Improved bioavailability of orally administered water insoluble or poorly soluble drugs. - 2.
 This technique is also useful for the formulation of oily drugs/liquid drugs. - 3.
-Drug release can be modified using different carriers and additives like PVP,PEG 60000,HPMC,Eudragit etc.. - 4.
+Drug release can be modified using different carriers and additives like PVP.PEG 60000,HPMC.Eudragit etc... - 4.
 A number of poorly soluble drugs can be formulated in to the system. - 5.
 Industrially applicable. - 6.
 Production cost is low compared to that of preparation of soft gelatin capsules. - 7.
 Method of preparation is very simple and it is similar to that of conventional tablets preparation. - 8.
-Enhances the bioavailability when compared to that of conventional tablets. - 9.
-It does not involve the operations like micornization, nanonization of particles, which are complex and require advanced equipments.
+Enhances the bioavailability when compared to that of conventional tablets. - It does not involve the operations like micornization, nanonization of particles, which are complex and require advanced equipments.

-DISADVANTAGES/LIMITATIONS29
+DISADVANTAGES/LIMITATIONS 29

-- 1. Only applicable to low dose drugs and only water insoluble or poorly soluble drugs. - 2.
-High solubility of drug in the non volatile liquid drugs for the improvement of dissolution rate and bioavailability. - 3.
+- Only applicable to low dose drugs and only water insoluble or poorly soluble drugs. - High solubility of drug in the non volatile liquid drugs for the improvement of dissolution rate and bioavailability. - 3.
 It only requires excipients of high adsorption properties and high specific surface area. - 4.
 It requires more number of excipients. - 5.
 During compression sometimes liquid drug may be squeezed out of the tablet result in improper hardness.

-APPLICATION OF LIQUISOLID TECHNIQUE Solubility and dissolution improvement

-This technique was successfully applied for low dose water insoluble drugs.
-However, formulation of the high dose insoluble drugs as liquisolid tablets is one of the limitations of the liquisolid technique.
-In fact, when the therapeutic dose of drug is more than 50mg, dissolution enhancement in the presence of low levels of hydrophilic carrier and coating material is not significant.
+APPLICATION OF LIQUISOLID TECHNIQUE Solubility and dissolution improvement low levels of hydrophilic carrier and coating material is not significant.
 But by adding some materials such as polyvinyl pyrrolidone(PVP) to liquid medication (microsystems), it would be possible to produce dry powder formulations containing liquid with high concentration of drug.
 By adding such materials to the liquid medication, low amount of carrier is required to obtain dry powder with free flowability and good compatibility30.